 And, of course, it has rained every day since then.

 The good news is they did get some tomato plants planted in the mud, although three weeks later than normal.
 And he also wanted to let his email subscribers know about what they did have at the market --- fresh pies, a new brand of tea, cookies and other baked goods, and a few other goodies.

-That's the great thing about farmer's markets -- they have interesting products even when the season is not going so well.
+That's the great thing about farmer's markets -- they have even when the season is not going so well.
 Because I pop into farm markets frequently just to get out of my office and to see if they have anything new, I get to try a lot of their other specialties.

 Like most farm markets, Eichner's doesn't have much to offer yet in the way of fruits or veggies, but what they do have are chickens.
 Free-range, organic chickens from their own farm.
 I bought one and cooked it for dinner that night and it was delicious.
 I don't live in Wexford, but this tasty bird was worth making a special trip.
 Or many special trips.

 Unfortunately, I have to be careful about chicken around my house because my husband isn't a fan, to put it mildly.
 Unlike my kids, who eat just about anything, he's a very picky eater but, in his defense, if I had grown up in his weirdly food-controlling household, I would probably have food issues as well.